Blac Chyna’s Bid To Adopt Kardashian Name Officially Denied

 — Mila Matheus (@milamatheus15) April 1, 2017

-At present, Blac Chyna is facing another legal battle, this time against his ex Tyga, who filed a lawsuit against the curvaceous entertainer for accusing him of not paying child support for their four-year-old son Cairo.
+At present, Blac Chyna is facing another legal battle, this time against ex Tyga, accusing him of not paying child support for their 4-year-old son Cairo.

 The barely comprehensible and expletive-filled Snapchat post reads as follows.